 “Portugal’s average debt maturity is 6.8 years, the UK’s is 14.
 That’s one reason why Portugal could only borrow at around 10% per year, whilst markets will lend to the UK at only 3.75%.”

 Meanwhile, using a wonderful picture The Staggers’ George Eaton writes:

 “the Barclays Capital Fiscal Vulnerability Index (see Table 3.1 of the IFS Green Budget), ranks the UK as 1st on public debt duration and as joint 1st on the percentage of borrowing that is in domestic currency (leaving it less exposed to the foreign bond markets).”

 For the case of Common Sense vs. George Osborne, I offer Exhibit C from the OECD (p.18).

 The chart above shows that the spread between yields on Portugal’s 10-year government bonds and the rest of the euro area began at the end of 2008.
 This was precisely the point that Labour announced its stimulus plan, which successfully offset the worst impact of the recession and the Conservatives decided to abandon their commitment to Labour’s spending plans.
 Since that point, the UK’s 10-year gilt yields have bobbed from 3.1% to 4.1% – at or close to the euro average.

 Britain doesn’t look much like Portugal to me.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.